chiliphrosting/popOS-desktop-freezes-mouse-cursor-still-moves/README.md

 * PERFORMANCE
 	- No observable reduction in performance when `ssh` into machine when the desktop freezes.
 * The issue may be a combination of issues.
+* The fan speed increases when the screen freezes, but with no noticable increase in processes consuming hardware resources.

 # ROOT CAUSE
 These are the potential causes of the issue: